Milo-D/libvmcu-Virtual-MCU-Library/README.md

 [VII Screenshots](#Screenshots)

 # How MDX works
-MDX accepts AVR Assembly files as input.
-Avra is only used to convert these Assembly file to a Hex file.
-Then MDX decodes hexcodes into opcodes.
-These opcodes are used by MDX to simulate the AVR Instructions.
+MDX accepts AVR Hex Files as input and decodes them.
+Then, a readable Assembly Source File is reconstructed from the decoded Hexdump.
+Now you are able to step through the Source Code and see what really happens.

+You will find some example programs in the /test/ directory of this Repository.

 # Installation
 Setting up MDX isn't really difficult.
 There are only 5 Steps: